Getting Help for Victims

 Marjaree Mason Center, Fresno

-Provides in-house shelter, counseling, basic provisions and help finding gainful employment.
+My Sister’s House 24-hour help line assists callers in identifying the signs of domestic violence and human trafficking, crisis intervention, safety planning, information and resource referrals and general support.
 Although it is oriented towards serving the needs of Asian and Pacific Islander women, My Sister’s House will not turn anyone away.

 Sacramento Employment and Training Agency (SETA), Sacramento

 The agency recently received a grant from the U.S. Department of Health and Human Services to administer the Sacramento Rescue & Restore Coalition, which will help coordinate services to better identify and protect human trafficking victims, raise awareness about the issue in the Sacramento area, and create a network among NGOs and local government entities.